Agriculture in Taiwan: Republic of China

 After the handover of Taiwan from Japan to the Republic of China in 1945, the government revitalized the agricultural sector first to recover from the damage caused by World War II and completed a full recovery by 1953.

 In the early 1950s, agriculture was Taiwan's largest economic sector and the vast majority of Taiwanese were farmers.

 The government extended agricultural facilities and introduced the land reform program under the Sino-American Joint Commission on Rural Reconstruction.
 By 1956, agricultural land accounted for 34% of Taiwan's land use.
+In 1958, horticulturalist Cheng Chao-hsiung launched an experimental farm for deciduous fruit in the Central Mountain Range.
+Aided by veterans of the Chinese Civil War moving to the region, larger scale production of apples, peaches and plums began the following decade and continued to 1979.

 In the late 1940s, Taiwan underwent high-speed economic growth and industrialization.
 In 1963, industrial sectors output value exceeded agricultural sectors output value.
 Also in the 1960s, the government shifted their priority to the development of export-oriented economic policy which focused on labor-intensive industries, such as textiles, convenience food and consumer electronics which eventually made Taiwan part of the Four Asian Tigers, along with British Hong Kong, Singapore and South Korea.
 However, this caused pressure on the agricultural sector as more and more people moved away from rural areas and labor costs increased.

 In the 1970s, the role of agriculture shifted from the primary focus of the economy to a supporting role.
 The government at that time issued policies for farmers to grow organic crops.
 In the 1980s, much farmland was left idle due to the emigration of people from rural to urban areas as well as Taiwan beginning to open up to staple food imports.
 On 1 January 2002, Taiwan joined the World Trade Organization under the name Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu.
 This accession caused further damage to the agricultural sector in Taiwan.
 In response, the government has promoted agricultural tourism.